 Urinary Incontinence in Older Adults

-- Weak bladder muscles
+- Weak bladder or pelvic floor muscles

 - Overactive bladder muscles

 - Damage to nerves that control the bladder from diseases such as multiple sclerosis, diabetes, or Parkinson’s disease

 - Diseases such as arthritis that may make it difficult to get to the bathroom in time

 - Pelvic organ prolapse, which is when pelvic organs (such as the bladder, rectum, or uterus) shift out of their normal place into the vagina or anus.
 When pelvic organs are out of place, the bladder and urethra are not able to work normally, which may cause urine to leak.